kellyhum/quote-blaster/README.md

 "[Tue Apr 02 15:18:53 PDT 2024
 added quote 'testing quote' to quote list, Tue Apr 02 15:18:57 PDT 2024 removed quote 'testing quote' from quote list]"

+### Phase 4: Task 3
+When looking at the UML diagram, you'd notice that GamePrimary, GameDisplaySwing, and ScoreDisplaySwing all contain one Game object as a field.
+Going further, a Game object is passed into GamePrimary, GameDisplaySwing, and ScoreDisplaySwing, so that changes made in each class to the Game object would be reflected globally.
+There's probably a better way to refactor this, given the amount of repetition - perhaps having the ScoreDisplaySwing object extend the GameDisplaySwing would work better?
+That way the same Game object can be passed down without having to pass it down as a parameter, which creates an extra field.
+Another refactoring change that can be made is the fact that there are 2 JsonWriters, thus 2 json files created.
+Because they both do the same task (have the same code in them), but write to different files, it would be better to have one JsonWriter write to a single json file instead.